Gardens Abundant with Clams

 In the midst of this winter season, gardeners are already starting to think of spring and their upcoming garden plans.
 But for some gardeners, their thoughts are of a distinctly salty variety.
 In the Pacific Northwest, First Nations peoples of Canada have used clam gardens for generations.
-There is some evidence that coastal First Nations communities were building clam gardens as early as 5,000 years ago to enhance populations of edible bivalves such as littleneck clams (Leukoma staminea) and butter clams (Saxidomus giganteus).
+There is evidence that coastal First Nations communities were building clam gardens for thousands of years to enhance populations of edible bivalves such as littleneck clams (Leukoma staminea) and butter clams (Saxidomus giganteus).
 Local First Nations communities not only harvested these species from intertidal areas but also actively cultivated shellfish populations and developed strategies for managing them.
 Today, these ancient techniques are being reexamined to identify lessons that can contribute to the sustainability of current management approaches for intertidal bivalves.

 Clam gardens are unique examples of the cultivation of fish and other marine life for food purposes (termed mariculture).
 The gardens rely on the natural physical interactions between the energy within tides and the sediment along the shore.
 To build a clam garden, rock walls are constructed in the form of a terrace along the low tide mark of soft-sediment intertidal areas.
 The height of the rock walls range from several feet up to a few meters tall.
 The rock wall acts to trap and stabilize sediment that is moved by the ocean water as the tide retreats, and results in a shallower slope in the intertidal area.
 Ideally, this shallower slope increases the amount of suitable habitat for bivalve species that live in the intertidal zone.